Autonomy Software C++ 24.5.1

 unTargetIdx- Index of the target point on the path.

-dBearing- The current bearing of the agent, measured in degrees from 0 to 360.
+dCurrentHeading- The current heading of the agent, measured in degrees from 0 to 360.

 Returns